Date functions

 Parameter

-• inputDate: Date - A date value to convert to the local time of the client.
+• inputDate: Date - A Date value to represent in the local time of the client.

 Return value: Date